The-going/evlproject/content/dovetail/altsched.md

 The notification is delivered to the [handle_inband_event()]({{< relref "#handle_inband_event" >}}) handler.
 The execution context of this handler is always in-band.
-The out-of-band and in-band stages are [unstalled]({{< relref "dovetail/pipeline/interrupt_protection.md"
->}}) at the time of the call.
+The out-of-band and in-band stages are both [unstalled]({{< relref "dovetail/pipeline/interrupt_protection.md" >}}) at the time of the call.
 The notification handler receives the event type code, and a single pointer argument which depends on the event type.
 The following events are defined (see _include/linux/dovetail.h_):

 - INBAND_TASK_SIGNAL(struct task_struct *target)